If you didn’t rethink, restructure and retool during the past few years, brace yourself. You’re in for a bumpy ride.

 Clinging like a barnacle to “what was” does not serve you well.
 Instead, work to your strengths and acknowledge your values.
 Cleave to them, and build your life and livelihood around them.
 Keep your tools sharp, your head up, and stay out of the weeds.

-* My next article will explain the difference between strategy and planning, and why “strategic planning” is an oxymoron.
+* An upcoming article will explain the difference between strategy and planning, and why “strategic planning” is an oxymoron.
 Watch this space.